pedrorijo91/garmin-padel/README.md

 While there's nothing preventing other devides to be supported, due to limited access to test on other devices, support is only for the following at this moment:

+* garmin forerunner 245
+* garmin forerunner 255
+* garmin forerunner 645
+* garmin forerunner 735
+* garmin forerunner 745
+* garmin forerunner 935
 * garmin forerunner 945
-* garmin forerunner 935
-* garmin forerunner 735xt
-* garmin forerunner 645
-* garmin forerunner 645 music
+* garmin forerunner 955

 Feel free to raise an issue asking support for any specific device.